RaraCE/RaraCE.github.io/README.md

 # Research and Published Papers
-One area I am proud of was the opportunity to conduct research and feel like a real scientist.
-I learned many things from electromagnetism to working in a lab to recording data to knowing how to read other people's data, etc. Please click one of them to read more, I am particularly fond of what I accomplished through Nanoscience at NAU.
+One area I am proud of was the opportunity to conduct lab research.
+I learned many things from electromagnetism to working in a lab to recording data to knowing how to read other people's data/published papers, etc. Please click one of them to read more.

 [Nanoscience](./nano.md) | [Astronomy](./astro.md)